lizmat/articles/allowing-for-fewer-dollars.md

 ## A constant

-But the Raku Programming Language is no stranger to sigilless constants:
+When back home, *Lizzybel* thought: "But the Raku Programming Language is no stranger to sigilless constants"
 ```raku
 my constant answer = 42;
 ```
-"is but an example", Lizzybel was thinking to herself.
+"is but an example".
 "And with a little trick, you could even make sigilless variables", she was mumbling to herself:
 ```raku
 my \answer = my $;
 answer = 42;